Thanksyy/thanksyy.github.io/index.md

 I am a member of [Database Group](http://dbgroup.cs.tsinghua.edu.cn) of Tsinghua and under the supervision of [Prof. Guoliang Li](http://dbgroup.cs.tsinghua.edu.cn/ligl/).
 I also fortunately have [Dr. Nan Tang](http://da.qcri.org/ntang/) from *Qatar Computing Research Institute* (QCRI) as my external advisor.
 Before that, I received my B.Eng. from the [University of Electronic Science and Technology of China](http://www.uestc.edu.cn/) in 2018.

-My research mission is “<i>Democratizing Relational Data Visualization</i>” by building systems (tools) to simplify the visual data analysis pipeline, i.e., assisting users (especially novices) to leverage and make sense of their datasets more easily, efficiently, and effectively.
+My research mission is “<i>Democratizing Relational Data Visualization</i>” by building systems (tools) to simplify the visual data analytics pipeline, i.e., assisting users (especially novices) to leverage and make sense of their datasets more easily and effectively.

 <!-- ## Education -->
   <!-- <ul>